 With donations and grants obtained from FOWL (including a Library Services and Construction Act grant for $100,000) and monies from Pct.
 1 Commissioner Martin, construction on the present 6,400 square foot building began in 1990 on 1.25 acres of land on FM 1097 just east of I-45.
 Opening in April of 1991 with a staff of three part-time assistants and the branch manager, the R. F. Meador Branch Library boasted a total of 4,391 volumes, the majority of which were donated.
 1,003 patrons visited the library that first month.

 The library was named after Ruth Frances Smith Meador, who graduated from Willis High School in 1915 and later was a longtime teacher in the Willis school district and at First Baptist Church of Willis.

-Gardening Lectures with Lucy Harrell are held the 2nd Tuesday of the Month and resume in January.
+Gardening Lectures are held the 2nd Tuesday of the Month with Lucy Harrell.

 MBBC (Meador Branch Book Club) meets the 4th Thursday of each month at 2:00pm.
 See the calendar for more information and for the current month's book club selection.
 Everyone welcome.
 No membership or registration required.
 For more information call the branch at 936-442-7740.